Tree-Based Methods

 Fitting a regression tree

-• Computationally unfeasible to consider every possible partition
+• It is computationally unfeasible to consider every possible partition.

 Growing a regression tree I